lambert/B8/docs/PRU_GS.md

 However, Linux or CCS can also be used to load and run the demos.
 The basic procedure for using Linux with the PRU is described in the PRU-SW Getting Started Guide.

+## Preparing the Environment

+### Prepare the SD Card

+- Plug the MicroSD card into your host computer

+- Format the MicroSD card with the HP USB Disk Storage Format Tool v2.0.6 Portable.
+  Formatting instructions and a download link can be found at [http://processors.wiki.ti.com/index.php/AM335X_StarterWare_Booting_And_Flashing#Booting_Via_SD_Card](http://processors.wiki.ti.com/index.php/AM335X_StarterWare_Booting_And_Flashing#Booting_Via_SD_Card).

+- Copy the demo binaries (StarterWare bootloader - MLO and demo binary - app, found under the pru_cape/bin directory of the PRU Software Support Package) to the MicroSD card

+### Ready your Host PC - Serial Terminal

+In order to communicate with the BeagleBone Black and run the PRU Cape demos, a serial port terminal program must be installed on your host PC.
+For Windows, you could use Teraterm or PuTTY.
+For Linux, we recommend Minicom.

+Use the following settings when connecting to the the PC's serial port terminal program:

+   Baud rate: 115200

+   Data : 8 bit

+   Parity: None

+   Stop: 1 bit

+   Flow control: none

+### Setup your BeagleBone Black

+This section will walk you through setting-up your Beaglebone Black for use with the PRU Cape demos.

+1. Plug the PRU Cape into the BeagleBone Black.
+Be sure the board is aligned correctly based on the cape-cutout for the Ethernet jack.

+2. Insert the MicroSD card loaded with the latest PRU Cape Demo Images into the BeagleBone Black.

+3. Plug the FTDI cable into your host PC and connect to the BeagleBone Black.

+4. Plug the headphones or speakers into the audio jack on the PRU Cape.

+5. Connect the RS-232 cable to the RS-232 port on the PRU Cape and to your host PC.

+6. Open two serial terminals on your host PC connected to the FTDI cable and the RS-232 cable.

+7. Plug the USB cable into the BeagleBone Black and your host PC to power on the board.

+## Running the Demos

+This section will walk you through actually running the PRU Cape demo code.
+Note the following instructions assume all steps in the Preparing the Environment section have been followed.

+### Steps to Run the Demos

+1. To boot the board, simply apply power to the BeagleBone Black by plugging in the USB cable to both the board and your host PC.
+   If the FTDI cable is plugged in and the debug serial port is configured correctly, you should see the output on your serial terminal.